fsarshad/NLP/README.md

 * # Custom Model 1
 ![image](https://github.com/fsarshad/NLPAdvMLHW3/assets/51839755/286d7292-e624-42d2-8919-f5a19e7efabf)

-As you can see...

 ![image](https://github.com/fsarshad/NLPAdvMLHW3/assets/51839755/7944859e-830d-4844-824f-08d7338169c4)

-As you can see...
 * # Custom Model 2

 ![image](https://github.com/fsarshad/NLPAdvMLHW3/assets/51839755/55f0bd6e-c116-4d67-a13e-e67ee1e74123)

-As you can see...

 ![image](https://github.com/fsarshad/NLPAdvMLHW3/assets/51839755/ff47d289-b14f-4c4b-bc16-dbccfbab7181)

-As you can see...

 * # Custom Model 3

-As you can see...

 ![image](https://github.com/fsarshad/NLPAdvMLHW3/assets/51839755/dbcd83be-50ec-42df-bc3c-c74af11200e1)

-As you can see...

 # Results